ostdotcom/website-docupony/kit/sdk/docs/getting_started/wallet_sdk_setup/android.md

 ### b).
-Using BaseFragment to implement new Fragments
-`BaseFragment` class can be inherited by other fragments in application.

-For Example: Let's assume that we have a `LoginFragment` that has login functionality.
-We would want to call `setupDevice` workflow after successful login.
-Then `LoginFragment` can just inherit `BaseFragment`
+Creating new fragment.
+We can now create new fragment that will inherit `BaseFragment` and override definition of **callback functions**.
+This new fragment can now call workflow function to perform any wallet realted task.

 [Sample implementation inheriting `BaseFragment`](https://github.com/ostdotcom/ost-client-android-sdk/blob/develop/app/src/main/java/ost/com/sampleostsdkapplication/fragments/LoginFragment.java)